BostonGlobe/2015-6-23_vaccines/README.md

 - figure out right aspect ratio for various breakpoints
 - add titles on map
 - add titles on histogram
-- add axis labels on histogram
 - add table of towns
 - add easter egg when clicking too fast
+- add note that not all schools are included in the graphic

 ## Install